Qila Raipur Sports Festival

 In February each year, Ludhiana becomes the destination for hundreds of sports enthusiasts, including foreigners.
 They come to Qila Raipur to see the special breed of bullocks, camels, dogs, mules and other animals competing in competitive events.
-The most prestigious winners have attended.
-In the year of the Olympics 2008, Hakam and Naib Singh Nagrath from village Kalsian, Punjab took the 1st place prize.
-They also won first in gujjaral and phalewal.
+Many prestigious competitors have attended these competitions.
+In the year of the Olympics 2008, Hakam and Naib Singh Nagrath from village Kalsian, Punjab won the 1st prize.
+They also won first prizes in competitions held at nearby Gujjaral and Phallewal villages.
 They are known in Punjab as the men who hold the greatest passion in the sport.

 Ban on bull racing

 In 2014, the supreme court of Indian banned the Bull racing event after the complains of animal cruelty.
 The petition was filed in 2012 by a Gau Raksha Dal—an organisation that works for the protection of cows and other animals registered a petition against the use of bulls in these games.
 The Punjab and Haryana high court combined the petition with two others, one by the Malwa Doaba Bulls Welfare Association and another by the Rural Hult Race and Welfare Association, both of which claimed that the Qila Raipur races did not constitute a violation of Section 11 of the Prevention of Cruelty act, as the races did not qualify as performance or exhibition.
 The court ruled in favour of these two petitions and allowed the races.
 The presiding judge observed, "At the cost of repetition, it is observed that the Bulls, which are being used for the sports, are well looked after, well nourished and are not treated with any cruelty."
 This remained intact, until the 2014 Supreme Court order.